Page last updated July 8, 2020 - 10:00 a.m.

 Inheritance Tax Returns & Payments

 The Department of Revenue is aware that taxpayers have been unable to meet their inheritance tax filing and payment obligations.
-To address these concerns, the department is asking County Register of Wills offices to implement the following procedures when their operations resume:
+Below is guidance for taxpayers and County Register of Wills offices.

-Board of Appeals Operations During COVID-19 Pandemic (PDF) for further information.
+Board of Appeals Operations During COVID-19 Pandemic for further information.

 Information on Assessments and Notices